 The Lower Key Stage 2 (LKS2) Phase comprises three classes of mixed Year 3 and Year 4 pupils; Wolf Class (led by Mr Graham), Tiger Class (led by Mrs Bourne) and Koala Class (led by Mrs Southgate also the Phase Lead).

 We also have three teaching assistants (Mrs Duffin, Miss Dalton and Mrs Sawyer) who are able to provide invaluable, responsive curriculum and pastoral support to pupils across the LKS2 phase.

 As Langafel also is part of the Thames Teaching Alliance, we often host and mentor student teachers too.
 Indeed, we are very fortunate that our experience and adult resource base is rich and varied, meaning we can deploy staff to meet a range of needs within the phase.
 This year, each week, Miss Day covers teacher's planning time for one afternoon in Wolf Class and one day in Tiger Class in addition to teaching a maths group daily when not attending college.
-Miss Carter covers one teacher planning afternoon in Koala class weekly.

 The LKS2 classrooms are based along one corridor adjacent to each other.
 Each classroom has direct and level access to a grassed and tree-lined area, enabling us to enjoy the fresh air, maximise outdoor learning opportunities as part of the curriculum and appreciate the real blessings of nature on a daily basis, regardless of what else may be happening in the wider world.